 ‘The old Vicarage – its bones and frame; every part of it was alive with its own special life and having its own special sounds.
 You knew them all – they were the background to your life.’
 (7)

 Mary also makes the decision to focus her memoir solely on her childhood.
 There is only one fleeting moment in the memoir in which Mary talks about her adult life and that is when she says, ‘Years later the boy in the back row with his cap on was to become your husband’ (36).
-This is the only moment in the entire memoir that we get a glimpse into an adult version of Mary and even this is a passing comment that leaves little detail for us to engage with.
-As mentioned, Mary uses the personal pronoun of ‘you’ giving connotations that Mary wanted to create a more intimate tone to her memoir.
+This is the only passage in the entire memoir that we get a glimpse into an adult version of Mary and even this is a passing comment that leaves little detail for us to engage with.
+As mentioned, Mary uses the personal pronoun ‘you’, indicating that Mary wanted to create a more intimate tone to her memoir.
 It is arguable that Mary was producing this memoir for herself.
-However, by using this tone Mary to an extent becomes detached from her memoir.
-This raises several questions around Mary’s purpose for her memoir.
+However, by using this tone Mary, to some extent, becomes detached from her memoir.
+This raises several questions around Mary’s purpose for writing her memoir.
 Why did Mary limit herself to her childhood?
 Did Mary feel as though her childhood defined her?
 Or did Mary find that reflecting on her childhood allowed her to remain detached from the narrative and therefore create an almost fictional tone to her memoir?
 Unfortunately, these are questions I can never provide concrete answers to, but my research has allowed me to make the following assumptions.

-Academic Regenia Gagnier in her article, ‘Social Atoms: Working-Class Autobiography, Subjectivity, and Gender’ looked at working class autobiographies.
+Regenia Gagnier in her article, ‘Social Atoms: Working-Class Autobiography, Subjectivity, and Gender’ looked at working-class autobiographies.
 One thing Gagnier said which helped me to understand Mary’s memoir was that ‘The autobiographers insisted upon their own histories, however difficult it was to write them.
-They unanimously state that their reasons for writing are functional rather than aesthetic: to record last experiences for future generations, to raise money or amuse themselves; to understand themselves’ (Gagnier,342).
+They unanimously state that their reasons for writing are functional rather than aesthetic: to record last experiences for future generations, to raise money or amuse themselves; to understand themselves’ (Gagnier, 342).
 This article could potentially offer an insight into why Mary chose to write a memoir.
-It is possible that Mary chose to focus solely on her childhood as a way of remembering this part of her life and having a memento to which she can look back on.
+It is possible that Mary chose to focus solely on her childhood as a way of remembering this part of her life and having a memento to which she could look back on.

 However, personal ‘amusement’ is only one of the avenues explored by Gagnier.
-Gagnier mentions how to some the purpose was ‘functional’ and this can be applied to Mary’s memoir also.
-Mary’s autobiography has a confident narrative presence and this has allowed her to portray her experience of the past in an engaging way.
-However, having said this Mary’s autobiography does not read like someone who wrote simply to remember.
-Having spent a significant amount of time reading and researching into the life of Mary it has become clear that her purpose for writing was more likely an attempt at becoming published.
+Gagnier mentions how to sometimes the purpose was ‘functional’ and this can be applied to Mary’s memoir also.
+Mary’s autobiography has a confident narrative voice and this has allowed her to portray her experience of the past in an engaging way.
+However, having said this, Mary’s autobiography does not read like someone who wrote simply to remember.
+Having spent a significant amount of time reading and researching into the life of Mary it has become clear that her purpose for writing was more likely an attempt at getting published.

-As briefly mentioned in the introduction, Mary had an enormous fascination with literature and writing.
+As briefly mentioned in the introduction, Mary had a fascination with literature and writing.
 This is evident in the quotation below:

 Denison, Mary.
 ‘Church Bells and Tram Cars; a Vicarage Childhood’.
-Burnett Archive of Working-Class Autobiographies, University of Brunel Library, Special Collection, 1:250, available at http://bura.brunel.ac.uk/handle/2438/10895
+Burnett Archive of Working-Class Autobiographies, University of Brunel Library, Special Collection.

 ‘Mary Denison’ in John Burnett, David Vincent and David Mayall (eds) The Autobiography of the Working Class: An Annotated, Critical Bibliography 1790-1945, 3 vols.
 (Brighton: Harvester, 1984, 1987, 1989): 1:250